-When you first connect to the VFD (KEB’s F6 in this example), the startup wizard tab will open.
+The startup wizard tab will open when you first connect to the VFD (KEB’s F6 in this example).
 Machine builders’ main focus when working on a new system in terms of the VFD is getting it set up and communicating with the PLC, which is easily doable with our Modes of operation and Fieldbus wizards:

 Modes of Operation

-You might think that powerful positioning functionality would take a lot of development time to implement, but it is easily activated in KEB’s generation 6 VFDs with 2 clicks in our startup Wizards.
-You simply go to the Modes of Operation wizard and click the Profile position mode box.
-Profile position mode tells the drive to receive a position command via external source and generate the motion profile for the motor to get to that position:
+You might think that powerful positioning functionality would take a lot of development time to implement.
+It can be activated in KEB’s generation 6 VFDs with two clicks in our startup Wizards.
+Go to the Modes of operation wizard and click the Profile position mode box.
+Profile position mode tells the drive to receive a position command via an external source and generate the motion profile for the motor to get to that position:

-The motion profile can then be fine-tuned by the machine builder to best suit their needs.
-Conveyor axes will have a longer smooth S-curve to get up to speed and stop while fixed indexing axes will have short steep S-curves to get up to speed as quickly as possible to increase throughput.
-The motion profile is easily modified in the Profile position mode box in the Modes of operation startup wizard below:
+The machine builder can fine-tune the motion profile to best suit their needs.
+Conveyor axes will have a longer, smooth S-curve to get up to speed and stop, while fixed indexing axes will have short steep S-curves to get up to speed as quickly as possible to increase throughput.
+The motion profile is easily modified in the Profile position mode box in the Modes of Operation startup wizard below:

-Another time saving startup wizard for getting your VFD setup in minutes is the Fieldbus wizard.
-I have had OEMs using other brand VFDs that they were happy to get EtherCAT communication between their VFD and PLC up and running in 2 weeks of development time.
-With a KEB Generation 6 drive, you simply open up the fieldbus startup wizard, click on stored mappings, and select our standard PD mapping for our F6/H6/S6 drives.
-It will populate your transmit PDOs to have: Statusword, position actual value, velocity actual value, and mode of operation.
-It will populate your receive PDOs to have: Control word, target position, target velocity, mode of operation, homing method, vl target velocity, profile velocity, and end velocity.
+With a KEB Generation 6 drive, open up the fieldbus startup wizard, click on stored mappings, and then select our standard PD mapping for our F6/H6/S6 drives.
+It will populate your transmit PDOs with statusword, position actual value, velocity actual value, and mode of operation.
+It will populate your received PDOs to have control word, target position, target velocity, mode of operation, homing method, vl target velocity, profile velocity, and end velocity.

 Related Article: Glossary of PLC Terms

-You will be able to solve the majority of applications with this KEB standard process data mapping.
+You will be able to solve most applications with this KEB standard process data mapping.
 If you want to transmit or receive additional data, you can simply drag and drop parameters from the drive list into the blank (grey).
-Once you are happy with the process data, you can easily export a XML or ESI file directly from the wizard to load onto your PLC.
+Once you are happy with the process data, you can easily export an XML or ESI file directly from the wizard to load onto your PLC.

 Let's Work Together